libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 Current native build tools for MacOS include GNU Make, CLANG and an outdated version of Bash.
 Therefore, to build the library, it is enough to run make all in the directory with source code, and run make check to execute the base tests.
 If something goes wrong, it is recommended to install Homebrew and try again.

 To run the long stochastic test scenario, you will need to install the current (not outdated) version of Bash.
-To do this, we recommend that you install Homebrew and then execute brew install bash.
+To do this, I recommend that you install Homebrew and then execute brew install bash.

 Android

-We recommend using CMake to build libmdbx for Android.
+I recommend using CMake to build libmdbx for Android.
 Please refer to the official guide.

 iOS